thomasemming/discordjs-community-bot/README.md

 # discordjs-community-bot 🤖

-The all-in-one comminuty bot for Discord
+The all-in-one community bot for Discord

 ## Installation